sj1999-BIT/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Adding a contact to a group**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. User types out name of contact with group name using specified format.
+2. User clicks enter.
+3. System adds contact to said group.

     Use case ends.

+**Use case:  Filter contacts**

+**MSS**

+1. User types out group and/or tag in specified format.
+2. User clicks enter.
+3. System filters contacts that fall under that group and/or tag.

+    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The given group/tag does not exist.

     Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+**Use case:  Track Important Information**

+**MSS**

+1. User types in key details when creating contacts.
+2. User types “track”.
+3. User clicks enter.
+4. System summarises information user has typed in under the “Important Information” field across all contacts

-      Use case resumes at step 2.
+    Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements